harness/delegate-dockerfile/README.md

 ## Dockerfile-minimal

-Use Dockerfile-minimal to create delegate images without tools.
+Use `Dockerfile-minimal` to create delegate images without tools.
 This image includes only the SCM client tool.

 :::note
-You can also replace existing tools with those that you prefer to use for CI/CD.
+You can also replace the existing tools with those that you prefer to use for CI/CD.
 :::

 ## Build the image